 Featured member of Lovely Socialite / The Brothers Grimm / Julian Lynch band / Sound Out Loud ensemble / Stray Passage / The Five Points Jazz Collective & more!

 BC GRIMM (Madison, WI) – #frankencello, Guqin (Chinese zither), Pipa (Chinese lute), w/ Pedal Board & Computer.

-Cellist & composer Brian Grimm grew up surrounded by Chinese string instruments of every sort.
+Multi-instrumentalist Composer Brian Grimm grew up surrounded by Chinese string instruments of every sort.
 After initiating lessons in with virtuosos Yang Wei (pipa) & Daxun Zhang (bass) of the Silkroad Ensemble, Brian was lucky to continue his Chinese music studies on guqin (zither), pipa (lute), gaohu (fiddle) & daruan (bass lute) in Hong Kong with members of the 香港中樂團 Hong Kong Chinese Orchestra & Wuji Ensemble 無極樂團.
 Brian’s deep passion for music traditions from around the world has continued to grow and recently he has been studying North Indian Classical music from sitar virtuoso Pt.
 Sugato Nag (Kolkata, West Bengal, India).
 Over the last 15 years Grimm has developed a deep language of Free Improvisation & Composition with groups such as The Brothers Grimm, Lovely Socialite, and Brennan Connors & Stray Passage.

 Brian Grimm is something of an experimental-music powerhouse in Madison.” – Scott Gordon, Tone Madison, 2016